 Top 20 crowdfunding platforms

 This one is so popular, it’s entered our everyday language.
 Kickstarter is geared more toward creative projects like a new album or writing a book, as well as products and inventions like a personal single-wheel vehicle or a pocket-sized solar charger.
 It’s not really for buying equipment or helping a nonprofit, and you don’t get to keep your money unless you reach your goal through financial pledges.
-Categories include Design & Tech, Food & Craft, Film, Publishing, Music, Games, Arts, Comics & Illustration.
-One filmmaker friend funded a movie he’s making via KickStarter.
+Categories include Arts, Comics & Illustration, Design & Tech, Film, Food & Craft, Games, Music, and Publishing.

 I’m more familiar with this crowdfunding platform, having used it to help a friend get funding for his nonprofit organization.
 Like Kickstarter, you can use it to start up any project or idea.
 But unlike Kickstarter, you can set up nonprofits on the site.
 Indiegogo also offers Flexible Funding, which means you get to keep the funds you raised, even if you didn’t reach your goal.
-And, since we published this last year, Indiegogo now allows you to buy funded products on their marketplace.
+Indiegogo also allows you to buy funded products on their marketplace.

 GoFundMe is the “Hey, can I borrow 50 bucks” of crowdfunding platforms.
 I see it used mostly for personal emergencies, but it can be used for any number of short-term personal projects.
 I’ve seen people use it to cover an emergency vet bill, a trip to the dentist, and even for a Kenyan farmer to attend an agricultural conference in Australia.
 In some cases, I’ve seen people use GoFundMe to raise money to cover uber-high medical bills for terminal illnesses.

-Like Razoo, Crowdrise is geared more toward helping “real-world issues,” rather than funding for-profit ventures.
+Crowdrise is geared more toward helping “real-world issues,” rather than funding for-profit ventures.
 I saw projects for Haiti, including a boy who wanted to donate solar technology to Haiti for his bar mitzvah, and January’s Women’s March on Washington.
 But you can also use it to fund birthday parties, weddings, and even college scholarships.
+They can also help you with cycling and walking events, nonprofit event fundraising, and online social fundraising.
 CrowdRise was acquired by GoFundMe in early 2017.

-This site is geared more toward helping “worthy causes,” rather than material goods and profits, so if you’re looking for business funding, this might not be a good bet.
-But if you’re trying to fund worthy causes and nonprofits, Razoo lets you fundraise for causes for children and family, education, animals and pets, and even faith-based causes.
-NuDay Syria, Doctors Without Borders, and Southern Poverty Law Center all use Razoo for fundraising.
+The site that used to be called Razoo is now known as MightyCause.
+Just like its predecessor, it’s not geared so much toward business funding as it is for helping “worthy causes.”
+MightyCause lets you fundraise for nonprofits and special events for children and family, education, animals and pets, and even faith-based causes.
+NuDay Syria, Doctors Without Borders, and Southern Poverty Law Center all use MightyCause for fundraising.

 If you’ve gone through all the crowdfunding platforms but still want to land an angel investor or venture capitalist, you can catch their eye on Crowdfunder.
 Just like a regular venture capital program, you can sell equity and debt in your company to raise money and attract angels and VCs to your company at the same time.
 I saw projects that needed $1 to $2 million in funding, but were reaching five times that amount.

 This is a WordPress plugin to add to your WordPress blog and use it to collect donations from visitors.
-It’s not a fundraising plugin for just anyone; it’s for nonprofits only.
-But unlike every other crowdfunding platform I reviewed, Give does not take any fees based on what you raise.
+Unlike every other crowdfunding platform I reviewed, Give does not take any fees based on what you raise.
 They make their money selling premium add-ons to their system, which you can use if you need additional functionality.
-If you don’t like the other options on this list, then maybe Give (and Charitable) are for you.
+If your startup isn’t a great fit for the other crowdfunding platforms on this list, then maybe Give (and Charitable) are for you.